 Last week I considered several questions about the politics of food.
 This week I want to share a reluctant personal journey.

-Until the last three or four years, it never occurred to me to be baffled about why eating by all the latest advice and rules hasn’t helped me with chronic pain and the other issues I listed in the first part of this blog.
+Until the last three or four years, it never occurred to me to be baffled about why eating by all the latest advice and rules hasn’t helped me with chronic pain and some of the other issues I listed in the first post on this topic.
 My whole life was like that.
 I’ve always felt I played by all the rules and things didn’t work well in any arena.
 Eating well and not feeling well didn’t exactly stand out.
 I assumed it was because I’m broken and flawed.

 And what about the frequent headlines regarding young, fit, athletic, active people, including vegans and vegetarians, having heart attacks and/or dropping dead?
 This week it was the ‘Biggest Loser’ host and trainer, Bob Harper.
 According to all official guidelines, those folks should live to 100, right?

 So, I ask again, what the hell is going on here?

 I realize now I’m not broken and flawed, at least not more than anyone else.
 The problem has simply been my diet.
 It’s always been my diet.
 Eating the way we’re all supposed to eat has not, does not, and I’m convinced will not ever work for me.